Nickster258/Lakshmi/README.md

 - [X] Finalize URL shortener
 - [X] Post Slack messages
 - [ ] Figure out a way to handle custom methods for a command
-- [ ] Add a proper commandHandler system
+- [ ] Add a proper commandHandler system including trigger events
 - [ ] Add a plugin system

 If you have any more ideas on what I should add, just tell me!